Tutorial 0 - Hello, world!¶

 In this tutorial, you’ll take a really simple “Hello, world!” program written in Python, convert it into a classfile, and run it on the Java Virtual Machine.

-This tutorial assumes you’ve read and followed the instructions in /intro/getting-started.
+This tutorial assumes you’ve read and followed the instructions in Installation.
 If you’ve done this, you should have:

 envdirectory for your virtualenv

 tutorialdirectory with a VOC checkout,

 tutorial0 directory in the tutorial directory alongside the